Analyze images in Azure AI Foundry portal

 The next feature you will try is the Extract Tags functionality.
 Extract tags is based on thousands of recognizable objects, including living beings, scenery, and actions.

-Return to the Vision + Document page of Azure AI Foundry, then select the Image tab, and select the Common tag extraction tile.
+1. Return to the Vision + Document page by selecting the back arrow at the top of the page.
+Then on the Vision + Document page, on the Image tab, select the Common tag extraction tile.

 Object detection